ReLaX: Reasoning with Latent Exploration for Large Reasoning Models: Preliminary

 Building upon Koopman operator theory, the Dynamic Mode Decomposition (DMD)~\cite{schmid2022dynamic} serves as a data-driven finite-dimensional approximation of $\mathcal{K}$.
 Consider a trajectory with consecutive states $\mathcal{V}=\{g(x_0), g(x_1) \dots, g(x_{t-1})\}$ and their successors $\mathcal{V}^+=\{g(x_1), g(x_2) \dots, g(x_{t})\}$, $\mathcal{K}$ can be estimated by solving a least-squares problem:

 where $\mathcal{V}^{\dagger}$ denotes the pseudoinverse of $\mathcal{V}$.

-Spectral analysis on $\mathcal{K}$ through its eigenfunctions and eigenvalues enables the characterization of underlying nonlinear dynamics.
+Spectral analysis on $\mathcal{K}$ through its eigenvalues enables the characterization of underlying nonlinear dynamics.
 However, the discretization in DMD often introduces spurious eigenvalues when applied to complex systems with rich continuous spectra, leading to the loss of critical dynamical modes~\cite{li2017extended,williams2015data}.
 Recent theoretical advances, particularly ResDMD ~\cite{colbrook2024rigorous}, address this challenge by filtering out poorly convergent spectral components, thereby enabling a more accurate and reliable characterization of complex dynamics.
-This approach has also shown promise for analyzing the latent dynamics of LLMs ~\cite{zhang2025koopstd}.
+This approach has also shown promise for analyzing the hidden state dynamics of LLMs ~\cite{zhang2025koopstd}.